Sex Crime Defense Attorney: Serving Rockledge, Brevard County & Surrounding Areas

 - Permanent criminal record

 - Requirement to register as a sex offender

 - Inability to receive certain government scholarships or funding

-If you or a loved one are facing a sex crime charge in Florida, contact James Kontos, Criminal Defense Attorney immediately!
+If you or a loved one are facing a sex crime charge in Florida, contact James Kontos an experience sex crimes Defense Attorney immediately!
 We have over 30 years of experience defending the rights of those accused of sex crimes in Florida.
 Our law office will meet with you to evaluate your case and go over all possible defense strategies!
 With our FREE CONSULTATION you have nothing to lose!